abhimane774/test2/README.md

 # test2
 # updating readme from example
-# updating readme from update-readme before using rebase
+# updating readme from update-readme